LucasAlfare/FL-BT/README.md

 * Spleeter depends on FFMPEG and pretrained models → large container
 * First build is slow (\~500s)
-* High memory usage can crash tasks
+* High memory usage can crash tasks is chunk size is set to higher duration values (e.g.: 1+ min)
 * Long videos may fail due to TensorFlow memory issues

 ---